aseprite/api/api/sprite.md

 sprite:saveCopyAs(filename)
 ```

-Saves a copy of the sprite in the given file but doesn't change the
+Saves a copy of the sprite to the given file but does not change the
-saved state of the sprite, if the sprite is modified and then try to
+saved state of the sprite.
+If the sprite is then modified, the user
-close it, the user will be asked to save changes.
+will be asked to save changes on close.

 ## Sprite:close()